Students build their reading and research skills while learning about animal survival in winter.

 - Are they getting information from the pictures?

-- Are they able to transfer the information to the web?
+- Are they able to transfer the information to the class web?

-- Are they able to transfer information from the web to the report?
+- Are they able to transfer information from the class web to their report?